 Once you know how different plants are related, it is easy to understand how they reproduce, since plants belonging to the same genus use the same process.
-In the case of Cucurbit species, all have separate male and female flowers on each plant.
+In the case of Cucurbit species, like winter squash and pumpkins, all have separate male and female flowers on each plant.
 To complete sexual reproduction, the flowers completely rely on insects to move pollen from the male flower to the female flower.
 To attract pollinators, Cucurbits often have large, showy flowers with exposed reproductive organs.
 This method of pollination is very effective, but not necessarily selective.
 It essentially allows insects to deposit pollen from both related and unrelated species.
 If the pollen comes from a flower of the same exact species of squash, then the resulting seed will bear the same exact fruit when planted.
 If not, it’s anyone’s guess what the offspring will look and taste like.

 There are four species of Cucurbits that we need to keep an eye on: C. maxima, C. mixta, C. moschata, and C. pepo.
 In general, you can grow one variety of squash from each of these four species without worrying about cross pollination.
 The real problem lies in knowing which variety belongs to which species, as that isn’t always obvious.
 That is why I have included the following list of species and their varieties.
 Keep in mind that this list is not 100% complete.
 If in doubt, simply ask the company from which you bought your seed.